-The research was supported by the U.S. Navy under contract N68335-98-C-0233 with Darren Grove being the Technical Monitor.
-The first author would like to thank Ashok Singhal of CFD Research Corporation for giving him the permission to use CFD-Viscart for research purposes.
+The research was supported by the U.S. Navy under Contract N68335-98-C-0233 with Darren Grove being the Technical Monitor.
+The first author would like to thank Ashok Singhal of CFD Research Corporation for giving him the permission to use CFDRC software including CFD-Viscart.